AMereBagatelle/fabricskyboxes/docs/schema-v2.md

 ```

 ### Decorations Object
 Stores all specifications for sun and moon configuration.
-For optimum results, the moon texture should be a 4 wide, 2 high stacked texture.
+For optimum results, the moon texture should mimic the vanilla moon texture.
 The Default value stores the overworld sun and moon textures and sets all enabled to true.

 **Specification**